 During this one-day workshop we will be photographing a variety of birds of prey in natural surroundings at The Hawk Conservancy near Andover in Hampshire.
 We will have the birds to ourselves and we won't be working in the public areas.
 One of the main aims will be for me to teach techniques for better flight photography.
-The key element of these workshops is that the birds will fly the same flight path repeatedly, enabling you to practice and fine tune your focussing and tracking abilities.
-The falconers will be able to get the birds to fly and land pretty much where we want them (wind direction permitting!).
+A key element of these workshops is that some of the birds will fly the same flight path repeatedly, enabling you to practice and fine tune your focussing and tracking abilities.

 The minimum requirement for this workshop will be a 300mm lens.
 A combination of a 70-200mm zoom and a 300mm (or longer) telephoto would be ideal.
 500mm and 600mm lenses can also be used.
 The ideal lens would be somewhere between 300-500mm with a fast aperture.
 I will explain techniques that will help to improve your success rate when using a less than ideal camera system (the more expensive pro level cameras offer significantly better autofocus and focus tracking, especially in combination with fast aperture telephoto lenses).
 Those using large telephoto lenses should bring a sturdy tripod.
 If you don't own one you might like to consider hiring a fast telephoto lens for the day.